noa-weg/exgentic/README.md

 ## 📖 How It Works

-To learn more about Exgentic's architecture and design, see our arXiv paper: [Coming soon]
+To learn more about Exgentic's architecture and design, see our [arXiv paper](https://arxiv.org/abs/2602.22953).

 ## 🤝 Contributing